 We also help students navigate both the school disciplinary process and criminal court system when an accusation leads to trouble on both fronts.

-To speak with an experienced attorney about defending against college crimes and violations, call us today at (980) 237-4579, or submit your information through the online contact form.
+To speak with an experienced criminal attorney in Charlotte, NC about defending against college crimes and violations, call us today at (980) 237-4579, or submit your information through the online contact form.

 Our team at Randall & Stump PLLC represent college students of all ages at:

 Students of any age should not hesitate to call us.
 We have represented juvenile college students facing crimes as minors, traditionally aged students between 18 and 22 years of age, and non-traditional college students who are returning to school after spending time working or in the military.

 Every college and university has a code of conduct students are expected to follow.
 A violation of this code may not be a crime under North Carolina law, but it may be enough to lead to a disciplinary hearing and academic penalties.
 Students who are accused of a crime also may face disciplinary action at school in addition to criminal charges.

 Our academic misconduct lawyers at Randall & Stump, Criminal Defense Attorneys represent students facing disciplinary hearings for criminal offenses and code of conduct violations.
 Some of the most common accusations we defend against include:

 It is important you understand that a school’s disciplinary process is separate from a criminal case.
 A prosecutor may choose not to pursue charges, or you may be acquitted of a crime.
 That does not mean you won’t face disciplinary measures at school.